-WELCOME to the BIJA Children's Choir, a 501c3 nonprofit deeply dedicated to enriching and inspiring the Sonoma County community through quality choral classes and vibrant multicultural performances.
+WELCOME to the BIJA Children's Choir, dedicated to enriching the Sonoma County community through quality choral classes and vibrant multicultural performances.

 BIJA Choir singers come from different schools and backgrounds as they celebrate a shared humanity through song.
 Through engaging musical training and dynamic cultural performances, Bija Choir students develop the capability and confidence to proudly serve the West Sonoma County community and the greater world as young ambassadors of harmony.

 *BIJA is an ancient Sanskrit word meaning 'creative seed.'

 NEXT SEASON BEGINS IN SEPTEMBER.
 Click HERE to join our mailing list & we'll send you a notice when pre-registration opens in August.

 ~BECOME A FRIEND of the Bija Choir:

 *ATTEND OUR CONCERTS to hear angelic voices enhanced by special guest artists.
 Join our mailing list for notices~

 *REFER OUR PROGRAM to friends.
 Word of mouth is the very best we could wish for!

 *SPONSOR A NEED by making a donation via PayPal to firstname.lastname@example.org.

 WINTER 2018 sESSION RUNS JANUARY 11 - MARCH 22, 2018